corsairmarks/prosperity_tradition_rebalance/mod/README.md

+**_DEPRECATED:_** The Prosperity tradition's finisher has changed with 3.1.1 "Lem" - it is now +5 stability and +5% job output.
+The Mercantile tradition also provides a tradition for +1 trade value per Clerk.
+For me, that means this mod is no longer adding or tweaking gameplay in a meaningful way.
+It remains listed for players who choose to play in the 3.0.3 and 3.0.4 "Dick" versions of Stellaris.

 # Prosperity Tradition Rebalance

-Patch 3.0 (Dick) and its immediate bugfix patches 3.0.1, 3.0.2, and 3.0.3 have reduced Pop counts on most planets (or habitats/ringworlds) drastically.
+Patch 3.0 (Dick) and its immediate bugfix patches have reduced Pop counts on most planets (or habitats/ringworlds) drastically.
 The Prosperity tradition has not been updated to reflect the expected lower Pop counts, so this mod makes a few small changes to improve it.

 Inspired by [this](https://www.reddit.com/r/Stellaris/comments/njvnys/is_there_a_mod_that_rebalanced_the_prosperity/) post on Reddit.